Anon-Planet/thgtoa/guide.md

 -   **Consider leaving your smart devices at home online and doing something (watching YouTube/Netflix or something similar) instead of taking them with you powered off.
 This will mitigate tracking efforts but also create digital traces that could indicate you were at home.**

-Addititionally, if using a smartphone as a burner, know that they send a lot of diagnostics by default.
+Additionally, if using a smartphone as a burner, know that they send a lot of diagnostics by default.
 Enough to potentially identify you based on your device usage patterns (a technique known as biometric profiling).
 You should avoid using your burner unless absolutely necessary, to minimize the information that can be collected and used to identify you.

 **Lastly, you should also consider this useful sheet from the NSA about Smartphone security: <https://web.archive.org/web/20210728204533/https://s3.documentcloud.org/documents/21018353/nsa-mobile-device-best-practices.pdf>.**